How can I find a PrEP provider?

 Before I talk to my health care provider about PrEP, what do I need to know?

 It helps to know what PrEP is and how it works.
-It also helps to have thought a bit about your risks and whether PrEP is right for you.
+It also helps to have thought a bit about your sexual health needs and whether PrEP is a good fit for you.
 You may want to complete the PrEP self-assessment tool.

 To help you decide whether PrEP is right for you, your health care provider will ask you questions about your sexuality and your sexual health.
 It helps if both you and your health care provider are comfortable talking about sex.
 If you don’t feel comfortable talking to your provider about PrEP, use our PrEP clinic finder to find a health care provider who will be able to talk about your sexual health with you.